Nitishjha7/adaptive-crag/docs/INTERVIEW_NOTES.md

 cases, and when latency *still* wouldn't separate you dropped it as a metric and moved the cost argument onto call counts. **That story is worth more than the 20/20.**

+**1b.
+And then you published a second one.**
+Hybrid search and reranking were added *last*, specifically so the ambiguity tier could measure them — and the A/B came back flat.
+Routing 100% → 100%, stability 8/8 → 8/8, and **27 of 28 questions retrieved different chunks while not one routing decision changed.**
+Most people would ship that as "added hybrid retrieval and reranking" and stop.
+You have the comparison, and the explanation: on a 22-chunk topically-clustered corpus the verdict follows topic rather than ranking, and `grade_documents` concatenates its chunks so it never sees the ordering a reranker optimises.

 **2. You designed the eval so it could still fail.**
 Routing accuracy was pinned at 100% and could not move, which meant no future retrieval work could ever be justified.
 Adding ambiguous cases scored for *stability* rather than